hawkoli1987/Megatron-Bridge/docs/training/config-container-overview.md

 ## Configuration Attributes

-The `ConfigContainer` contains the following configuration attributes:
+The `ConfigContainer` organizes training settings into three categories—**required**, **default**, and **optional** each controlling a specific aspect of model setup, execution, and advanced features.

 ### Required Attributes

-These configuration attributes must be provided when creating a `ConfigContainer`:
+The following configuration attributes must be provided when creating a `ConfigContainer`:

 | Attribute | Purpose |
 |-----------|---------|